easy-updates-manager/easy-updates-manager/readme.txt

 * New contributor: <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>

 == Upgrade Notice ==

+= 6.1.8 =
+Manual logs for translations now work with WordPress 4.6.

 = 6.1.5 =
 Bug Fix: Quick links in plugin and themes tab weren't working.